Skip to Main Content

 This source within a source is known as an 'indirect source'.
 If you can't access the original source, make it clear in the text of your document that you are quoting a secondary source.

-In the reference list, provide the details of both the work in which you found the quotation or idea. and the actual source.
+In the same reference list entry, provide the details of both the work in which you found the quotation or idea, and the actual source.
+Do not cite the primary source as a separate entry - only items actually consulted should be listed.

 Reference may be made to one author’s citation of, or quotation from, another’s work.
 Distinguish between citation (work mentioned) and quotation (words actually quoted).
 In the text, the name of the original author, rather than the secondary source, should be mentioned.
 (See also 3.11.12, References to Print Journals, Discussants)..... citation of the original document is preferred unless it is not readily available.